Systematic study of light and charm meson M1 radiative transitions: Numerical Results and Discussions

-This ratio between experimental and theoretical $\Gamma (J/\psi \to \eta_{c}\gamma)$ value isolates the correction factor required in the matrix element to account for the flavor and scale dependence of the charmonium wave function.
-Subsequently, we use the same phenomenological correction factor to predict the decay widths of charmed and charm-strange mesons.
-The improved decay width predictions are listed in column $3$ of Table \ref{t9}.
-The inclusion of $f$ leads to correction of $40\%$ in all our predictions.
-Notably, the M1 decay width for $D^{*+}\to D^{+}\gamma$ decay is in good agreement with the experimental value, within uncertainty.
-Our improved M1 predictions for all the decays are also consistent with other theoretical works, with few exceptions.
-Notably, our improved $\Gamma_{D^{*0}\to D^{0}\gamma}$ prediction is in good agreement with the $19.4$ keV theoretical estimate from the relativistic BS approach \cite{Jia:2024imm}.
-Additionally, the PM approach prediction for $\Gamma_{D^{*+}_{s}\to D^{+}_{s}\gamma}$ show excellent agreement with the $0.161(16)$ keV estimate derived from BESIII data \cite{BESIII:2022kbd} in the effective Lagrangian approach \cite{Wang:2025fzj}.
-Furthermore, comparing our improved decay width predictions from both EMS and PM, it is evident that the disagreement between the models has reduced considerably. \end{enumerate}
+Subsequently, this factor, which represents a $40\%$ reduction, is applied to all our predictions for the decay widths of charmed and charm-strange mesons.
+The refined predictions, listed in column $4$ of Table \ref{t9}, show notable improvement.
+Specifically, our predicted M1 decay width for $D^{*+}\to D^{+}\gamma$ decay is now in good agreement with the experimental value within uncertainty.
+Furthermore, our improved M1 predictions are consistent with other theoretical works, with few exceptions.
+Our improved $\Gamma_{D^{*0}\to D^{0}\gamma}$ prediction is in good agreement with the $19.4$ keV theoretical estimate from the relativistic BS approach \cite{Jia:2024imm}.
+Similarly, our PM approach prediction for $\Gamma_{D^{*+}_{s}\to D^{+}_{s}\gamma}$ show excellent agreement with the $0.161(16)$ keV estimate derived from BESIII data \cite{BESIII:2022kbd} in the effective Lagrangian approach \cite{Wang:2025fzj}.
+Finally, including this correction factor significantly reduces the disagreement between our EMS and PM predictions.
+We emphasize that, although the phenomenological factor $f$ improves agreement with experimental data, its necessity also indicates the presence of missing corrections in the current approach to M1 decay widths.
+In particular, the scale-dependence of $\alpha_s$ and modifications to the wave function are expected to introduce non-negligible corrections to the M1 matrix element.
+Consequently, the factor $f$ may be interpreted as effectively incorporating QCD effects, such as the anomalous magnetic moment and relativistic corrections, that lie beyond the scope of a static potential model.
+A more detailed discussion of this interpretation is presented in the following section. \end{enumerate}